nicolaiarocci/nicolaiarocci.com/content/post/half-century-of-service.md

 We're about to launch the third installment of our main application.
 We've been working hard on it, and I can't wait to see it being used by our beloved clients.
 This decade and the next one will see me still hacking and working on computers.
 More or less of the same?
 Possibly.
-Thankfully, I still loved my profession.
+Thankfully, I still love my profession.
 I can't wait to see how our kids pursue their path in life.
 We will be accompanying them from a distance and when necessary.
 The world is their oyster.